Local government in New Zealand: Water supply and sanitation

 Charges for water services typically represent around 40% of a rates bill in an urban area.
 In a submission on the Local Government Act 2002 Amendment Bill 2016, the Hauraki District Council made the following comments about the sustainability of local authorities if the revenue associated with water and transport were transferred to other bodies:

-In late October 2021, Local Government Minister Nanaia Mahuta unveiled the Government's "Three Waters reform programme".
+In late October 2021, Local Government Minister Nanaia Mahuta unveiled the Labour Government's "Three Waters reform programme".
 The proposals envisaged taking the administration of New Zealand's storm-water, drinking-water and wastewater from existing local councils and existing territorial bodies and transferring these tasks to new local-government authorities.
 These proposed reforms would transfer management of water services and assets to the control of four new water entities by July 2024.
 These entities would be managed by independent boards jointly elected by a group set up by councils and by Māori iwi (tribes).

-The Government's proposed Three Water reforms were criticised by several local council leaders including Mayor of Auckland Phil Goff, Mayor of Christchurch Lianne Dalziel, Mayor of Hastings Sandra Hazlehurst, Mayor of the Far North District John Carter, Mayor of Dunedin Aaron Hawkins, and Mayor of Wellington Andy Foster for taking these water utilities and services out of their control.
-In addition, the opposition National and ACT parties have vowed to repeal the Three Waters reforms if elected into government.
-By contrast, Ngāi Tahu's Dr Te Maire Tau, the co-chair of Te Kura Taka Pini (the tribe's freshwater group) welcomed the Three Water reforms, claiming they would improve water services and environmental outcomes.
+The opposition National and ACT parties vowed to repeal the Three Waters reforms if elected into government.

+On 13 April 2023, the Labour Government announced a major overhaul of the Three Waters programme, renaming it the Water Services Reform Programme.
+The proposed four water services entities were expanded into ten entities but would have retained the same split co-governance structure consisting of representatives of local councils and mana whenua representatives.

+In November 2023, the newly-formed Sixth National Government announced plans to repeal the Three Waters legislative framework as part of their 100-day action plan.
+On 14 February 2024, the National-led government passed urgent legislation repealing the previous Labour Government's Three Waters legislation.
+The Government also announced plans to introduce replacement legislation allowing councils to form their own groups or council-controlled organisations to manage water supply and infrastructure.

+On 8 August 2024, Local Government Minister Simeon Brown announced that council-controlled organisations would be able to borrow money for water infrastructure from the Local Government Funding Agency.
+Under the Government's first Local Water Done Well legislation, local councils have a year to develop plans for funding water services they need and ensuring their financial sustainability.
+This legislation passed into law on 28 August 2024.

 Elections

-Each of the regions and territorial authorities is governed by a council, which is directly elected by the residents of that region, district or city every three years in October.
-The Local Electoral Act 2001 sets out the common framework for election management and permits, to some extent, for each council to determine its own electoral arrangements.
-Councils may choose their own: